treigerm/CommonCrawlProcessing/deduped/README.md

 ## Dedupe

 Deduping is done by using the `commoncrawl_dedupe` executable from Kenneth Heafield's [preprocessing tools](github.com/treigerm/preprocess)
 (this is a fork).
 The script `dedupe.sh` is simply a wrapper for it.
 The deduper uses an hash table to detect the duplicates.
-By saving it to disk we can avoid reading and decompressing the previous deduped files.
+By saving the hash table to disk we can avoid reading and decompressing the previous deduped files.
 The `commoncrawl_dedupe_save_table` executable makes this possible.

 ## Shard and dedupe

 If the all of the raw data of one language is too big to fit into memory we have to shard the raw into multiple files.
 This is usually done with English.
-Before the sharding we do some minor processing of the raw data which removes lines with the document delimiter hash (df6fa1abb58549287111ba8d776733e9), strip leading and trailing white space and remove lines with invalid UTF-8.
+Before the sharding we do some minor processing of the raw data which removes lines with the document delimiter hash (df6fa1abb58549287111ba8d776733e9), strips leading and trailing white space and removes lines with invalid UTF-8.

 ## Running the scripts

-In brackets I indicated which executable from the preprocessing tools the script uses.
+I indicated which executable from the preprocessing tools each script uses.

-### Deduping without sharding (`commoncrawl_dedupe`)
+### Deduping without sharding

+Uses: `commoncrawl_dedupe`

 Let's assume that all the raw files you want to dedupe are in `/path/to/raw` and are named `${language_code}.raw.2017_17.xz`.
 You want to store the new deduped files at `/path/to/deduped` and each language already has a deduped file with the name `/path/to/${language_code}.deduped.xz`.
 Then deduping